"Sister Effie Fitts"

 Honor your family and friends this holiday season.
 For as little as $10 each, we’ll send your loved ones a hand-written, personalized card, just in time for the holidays.

 Suggested donation of $10 per card.
-To ensure delivery in time for Christmas, order by December 9.

 About the Artist